Student Right to Know Act

 Source: IPEDS Graduation Rate Survey

-Completion statistics released by the Illinois Community College Board in fall 2017 disclose how full-time students who entered Harper College in Fall 2013 compared with other community college students in Illinois.
-Almost 70% (69.6%) of Harper College students had completed, transferred, or were still enrolled three years later.
-This is higher than both the State-wide average (61.6%) and the average for our peer institutions* (65.5%).
+Completion statistics released by the Illinois Community College Board in fall 2018 disclose how full-time students who entered Harper College in fall 2014 compared with other community college students in Illinois.
+Harper College students had completed, transferred, or were still enrolled three years later at a higher rate (67.7%) than both the State-wide average (61.4%) and the average for our peer institutions** (66.8%).